luanfgoncalves/luanfgoncalves/README.md

 Here are some ideas to get you started:
 -->

-- 👋 Hi, I’m @luanfgoncalves (the "f" stand for Filipe).
+- 🙋‍♂️ Hi, I’m @luanfgoncalves (the "f" stand for Filipe).
+- 📚 I'm a former psychologist, looking to change my work area.
-- 👀 I’m interested in Web devopment, cyber security and automation.
+- 💭 I’m interested in Web devopment, cyber security and automation.
 - 🌱 I’m a beginner Dev, currently learning JS, CSS and HTML.
-- 💞️ I’m looking to learn and collaborate on with anything I can.
+- 🧑🏻‍💻 I’m looking to learn and collaborate on anything I can.
-- 📫 You can reach me on <a href= linkedin.com/in/luanfgoncalves/ > Linkedin </a> or through my <a href= luanfgoncalves@gmail.com > e-mail </a>
+- 📬 You can reach me on <a href= linkedin.com/in/luanfgoncalves/ > Linkedin </a> or through my <a href= luanfgoncalves@gmail.com > e-mail </a>
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: I first learned HTML as a child in order to create a community on Neopets.
+I lost my account, but I think my community and my hungry neopets are still out there.